Divyansh-Singhal/Divyansh-Singhal/README.md

 I am a Final Year Student at Vellore Institute of Technology ,Bhopal who is passionate about learning new things everyday.

-Currently an Intern at Bhakti Vedanta Institute.
+Ex-Intern at Human Innovation Services Pvt Ltd and Bhakti Vedatna Institute as a Web Developer Intern.

 Wondering why Blue peaks everywhere?
 Ahh, got ya!
 I love mountains and want to explore more of em.
 By the way that's my logo!